 *E-mail: ferriawan@umy.ac.id

 Abstract.
-This study analyzed the effect of alkali treatment against bonding between natural fiber and polyester matrix.
-The Sisal fiber reinforces the polyester matrix.
-Alkalization treatment by NaOH concentration 5 wt.% within 0, 2, 4 and 6 hours, soaking time.
-Sisal fiber cut 10 mm to used reinforced the unsaturated polyester resin (UPR) with a fraction volume ratio of 30:70.
-The composite product uses the press mould method with 2 bar compression to produce the Chopped Sisal-Polyester Composite (SPC).
+This study investigates the effect of alkali soaking time by 5 wt.% NaOH on the Sisal fiber.
+Chopped sisal fibers cut 10 mm to reinforce the unsaturated polyester resin (UPR) with a fraction volume ratio of 30:70.
+The composite product uses the press mould method with 2 bar pressure to produce the chopped sisal-polyester composite (SPC).
 Mechanical tests include tensile, bending, and impact according to ASTM D-638, D-790 and D-5942.
-The tensile test shows that SPC with Sisal soaking time 4 hours increases the tensile, flexural, and impact strength by 41%, 8%, and 38%.
-Fracture afters test observed by Scanning Electron Microscope (SEM) image shows that fiber pull-out would dominate the untreated SPC.
-Alkaline soaking time for 4 hours, which causes the SPC to be more ductile than untreated.
-It occurs because the surfaces of sisal fibers' cellulose bonded perfectly to the matrix.
-The long soaking time of 6 hours caused degradation on cellulose crystalline region and caused poor bonding between fibers' cellulose and matrix.
+The tensile test shows that SPC soaked for four hours (4h) increases the tensile, flexural and impact strength by 41%, 8%, and 38%, respectively.
+The Fracture observed by the Scanning Electron Microscope (SEM) image shows that untreated SPC is dominated by fibre pull-out and debonding.
+Treated for four hours (4h), it shows transversal fibers fracture.
+It occurs because the hydroxyl group (OH) of sisal fibres' cellulose bonded perfectly with the UPR matrix.
+The long soak for six hours (6h) causes degradation of the cellulose crystalline region, and it causes poor bonding between fibers and the UPR matrix.

 Introduction

 In composite material technology, natural fibre materials have the potential for reinforcement to replace synthetic fibers in the automotive industry [1].
 Synthetic materials are still used in several components, such as dashboards and door trim.
 In the future, these synthetic fibers will be abandoned and replaced by natural materials because they cannot be recycled.
 Natural fibers are abundant and sustainable materials, such as Sisal, Flex, Hemp, Jute, Rami, Kenaf, bamboo, etc., which have started to be used to reinforce polymer composite material.
-Now, each automotive product is developed by natural fiber reinforcement against polyester matrix applied to the door trim, dashboards, ceiling panel, and seat back of the car [ ].
+Now, each automotive product is developed by natural fiber reinforcement on polyester resin applied to the door trim, dashboards, ceiling panel, and seat back of the car [1].
 Low density, high strength-to-weight ratio, resistance to chemical content, low energy content, and recyclability are all benefits of using natural fiber composites.
-One of the kinds of natural fiber objects of this research is the Agave sisalana (Sisal) is leaf fiber plant.
+One of the kinds of natural fiber objects of this research is the Agave Sisalana (Sisal) is leaf fiber plant.
 Sisal is one of the annual tropical plants, and periodically time.
 These plants grow well in arid and rocky soil conditions, like in Malang (East Java), Karanganyar (Bali), and Sumenep (Madura) Province, Indonesia.
 These fibers are widely used for ropes, nets, brooms, mats, and other commercial craft products because they are strong, elastic, and resistant to seawater [2].
 Automotive products processed from natural fibers cannot be used directly because the fibers still contain a lot of impurities, which disrupts compatibility with the matrix.
 The matrix and fibers' interfacial bonding must be adequately considered in reinforcing the composite products.
-This case relates to the compatibility between the matrix (hydrophobic properties) and Sisal fiber (hydrophilic properties).
+This case relates to the compatibility between the polyester resin (hydrophobic properties) and Sisal fiber (hydrophilic properties).
 Hence, the chemical modification to obtain better surfaces and a highly crystalline structure of fibers has been a wide area of recent research.
-It could be achieved by removing the hemicellulose, lignin and wax components on the surfaces of natural fibers [3; 4, 5].
+It could be achieved by removing the hemicellulose, lignin and wax components on the surfaces of natural fibers [3, 4, 5].
 This study focuses on the chemical treatment of Sisal fiber by NaOH solution with soaking time parameters to remove impurities and impact and increase the composite's mechanical and thermal strength.